lsd-ucsc/ChoRus/chorus_book/src/guide-locations.md

 ## Location Set

-Each Choreography is allowed to operate on a set of `ChoreographyLocation`, called its `LocationSet`.
-You can use the macro `LocationSet!` and give it a comma separated list of `ChoreographyLocation` to build a `LocationSet`.
+A `LocationSet` is a set of `ChoreographyLocation` values.
+It's primarily used to ensure type safety within the system, and you'll see its application in future sections.

 ```rust
 # extern crate chorus_lib;